smaurice101/readthedocs/docs/source/docker.rst

      - This is your MQTT username.
    * - --env MQTTPASSWORD=<MQTT password>
      - This is your password to MQTT cluster.
+   * - --env UPDATE=1
+     - This enables system updates if set to 1: meaning

+       any updates to the system DAGS made by the TSS

+       system maintainer will update all the user DAGS

+       in all of the projects.
+This is a remote GitHub

+       pull that keeps users ALWAYS with the updated Dags.

+       You can Turn OFF system updates by setting to 0.
    * - **maadsdocker/tml-solution-studio-with-airflow-amd64**
      - This is the official TML Solution Studio container.
 If using MAC change